danchoi/hulu_automuter/README.markdown

 To use hulu-automuter, you need to configure the web browser you want to use for watching Hulu to use hulu-automuter as its HTTP proxy.

-Configure the HTTP proxy setting in your web browser network proxy preferences to localhost:proxy-port.
+Configure the HTTP proxy setting in your web browser's network proxy preferences to localhost:proxy-port.

 For example, if you want to use the default, you should set your browser to use